-Sound and acoustical vocabulary can be confusing.
+Sound and acoustical vocabulary can be confusing, especially when you need to understand how it impacts your soundproofing solution.
 Some terms are similar but have different meanings; other ideas or items can be expressed in multiple ways.

-Below is a fairly thorough acoustical glossary with definitions of all the terms you need to know to get your next soundproofing project right the first time.
+Below is a fairly thorough glossary of soundproofing and acoustical terminology with definitions of all the terms you need to know to get your next soundproofing project right the first time.